nscanino/UFO-Project/README.md

   1. This one is more straightforward.
 You simply need to have pandas and BeautifulSoup.
 Run all cells in order and you should be left with a semi-usable .csv containing info on all reports made to NUFORC in the last ~100 years.

 #### Analysis.ipynb
   1. I don't recommend doing anything with this yet.
-It's outdated and hasn't been updated to reflect changes made in the source files.
+All I've done so far here is organized the necessary data, haven't actually started analyzing it yet.

 ### Current Progress: